-When does a complaint warrant an investigation?
-When would it be better to use mediation techniques to resolve the complaint?
-Does the allegation fall within the legal definitions of inappropriate behaviour or other forms of gross misconduct?
-Do you know which of the various Codes of Practice or laws to follow when conducting a remote investigation including the new Revised WRC Code of Practice issued a few weeks ago?
-Do you have a ‘best practice’ process for applying other methods of resolution before proceeding to a formal investigation?
+Do you know which of the various Codes of Practice and employment laws to follow when conducting a remote investigation, including the new Revised WRC Code of Practice issued in recent years?
+Do you have a clear process for using alternative resolution methods before proceeding to a formal investigation?

 This event is ideally suited to employers, senior managers, investigation officers and HR professionals.